girder/viime/joss/paper.md

 # Backend Processing

-VIIME’s processing backend is implemented as a RESTful API using the Flask web framework.
+Viime’s processing backend is implemented as a RESTful API using the Flask web framework.
 Data persistence is provided through normalized CSV files stored on a filesystem and associated data in a SQLite database through SQLAlchemy’s ORM.
 Files stored internally are linked with rows in the database using custom fields